joaohenggeler/web-cache-exporter/README.md

 ```
 WCE.exe -filter-by-groups -load-group-files "006-Plugin 101-Gaming-Websites" -export-option
 ```
-This would load the group files "006-Plugin.group" and "101-Gaming-Websites.group".
+This would load the group files "006-Plugin.group" and "101-Gaming-Websites.group", and would filter the output based on the groups that they define.

 The following options should only be used when exporting the WinINet cache using -export-ie.